 How to Burn a Bootable ISO to USB using DD

-Here are the steps necessary to copy or burn a bootable ISO to USB using DD and a breakdown of how it works:
+Here are the steps necessary to use dd to copy or burn a bootable ISO to USB and a breakdown of how it works:

 - Identify the USB Drive: Insert your USB drive and then identify its device name using the